-At COP26, nations agree to speed climate action, but world remains off target
+At COP26, nations speed climate action but leave world still headed for dangerous warming

 Some of the harshest condemnations were reserved for wealthy countries, which have released the bulk of greenhouse gases now in the atmosphere but have often resisted mandates to provide cash for developing nations and limit their massive pollution.

 “Developed countries are fully responsible for climate change,” Bolivian negotiator Diego Pacheco Balanza told reporters.
-“But they don’t want to get engaged in a real discussion of finance.
-They are watering down and eluding their responsibilities.”
+“But they don’t want to get engaged in a real discussion of finance.”

 Richie Merzian, a former Australian climate official, quipped this week of his coal-exporting nation, “The only thing Australia has brought to this negotiation is good coffee over at the Australian pavilion.”

 In a public session for ministers on Friday, even U.S. climate envoy John F. Kerry acknowledged that the biggest, richest emitters “do bear the greatest responsibility.”
-President Biden also has pledged to boost U.S. climate aid to poor nations to more than $11 billion a year — a promise that will require the blessing of a narrowly-divided Congress to fully meet.
+President Biden also has pledged to boost U.S. climate aid to poor nations to more than $11 billion a year — a promise that will require help from Congress.

 But behind the closed doors of negotiating rooms, representatives from multiple countries said, U.S. diplomats were among those opposed to establishing “loss and damage” payments for vulnerable countries and sought to weaken language that would double the aid directed toward adaptation.
-On Saturday, Kerry sought to assure skeptical nations that the United States would make ““every effort in the world” to help nations battered by climate change.
+On Saturday, Kerry sought to assure skeptical nations that the United States would make “every effort in the world” to help nations battered by climate change.

 The talks in Glasgow unfolded in a world already irrevocably altered by human emissions.
-A landmark U.N. report published in August found that global temperatures are increasing at a rate unparalleled since the fall of the Roman Empire.
+A landmark U.N. report published in August found that global temperatures are increasing at a unparalleled rate.
 The last time the level of carbon dioxide in the atmosphere rose this much this fast was 66 million years ago, when a meteor destroyed the dinosaurs.

-“The alarm bells are deafening,” said U.N. secretary general António Guterres, calling the findings “a code red for humanity.”
+“The alarm bells are deafening,” said U.N. secretary general António Guterres.

 The scientific warnings seemed almost superfluous amid a year of monstrous hurricanes, raging wildfires and deadly heat waves.
 These crises cost nations hundreds of billions of dollars, and thousands of lives.

 The gathering also took place against the backdrop of the coronavirus pandemic, which had already delayed it by a year.
 Delegates in the cloistered “blue zone” were tested daily.
-The thousands of attendees wore masks.
 Access to meeting rooms was restricted, angering activists who usually are able to observe such proceedings.
 And simmering tension over the pandemic’s unequal global impact fueled developing nations’ push for more help from wealthier parts of the world.

 As talks stretched into overtime, Kenya’s environment minister was among the many representatives pleading with fellow negotiators to take forceful action.